globulion/qc-workshop/tutor/project_3/README.md

 ### Compute new wavefunction for newly computed positions

-Solve time-independent Schrodinger equation, new adiabatic states, energies and coupling matrix
+Solve time-independent Schrodinger equation for updated atomic positions, new adiabatic states, energies and coupling matrix as we did above.

 ### Propagate quantum amplitudes

-We assume here that in a small time step coupling matrix is approximately constant.
+We assume for a moment that in a small time step coupling matrix is approximately constant.
 Therefore, the system of coupled differential equations for *c(t)* has the formal solution of the form